How to Build a Shower Niche (DIY Tutorial)

 Once the niche is built, it’s ready to secure inside the wall cavity.

-• Slide the niche between the studs.
+• Slide the niche between the studs

-• Use screws through the side studs to secure the frame.
+• Use screws through the side studs to secure the frame

-• Add blocking if the studs don’t fully support the sides.
+• Add blocking if the studs don’t fully support the sides

-Securing the shower niche frame by screwing it into the right wall stud during installation.
+Securing the shower niche frame by screwing it into the right wall stud during installation

-Fastening the left side of the shower niche frame to the wall stud during installation.
+Fastening the left side of the shower niche frame to the wall stud during installation

-Shower plumbing rough-in showing valve and supply lines exposed between wall studs during bathroom remodel.
+Shower plumbing rough-in showing valve and supply lines exposed between wall studs

 Step 4: Cut and Install Cement Board Around the Niche Opening

-• Measure and cut cement board to fit around the niche opening.
+• Measure and cut cement board to fit around the niche opening

-• Attach cement board to the studs with cement board screws.
+• Attach cement board to the studs with cement board screws

 Measuring and cutting cement board with a carpenter’s square to fit around a shower niche opening.